askusay/CHARMM-GUI_GROMOS_conversion/README.md

 # CHARMM-GUI_GROMOS_conversion_tutorial
 CHARMM-GUI creates systems ready for simulation but with charmm parameters, this can be converted to the amber format using `charmmlipid2amber.py`.
 Conversion to a united atom forcefield like `GROMOS-54A7` requires changing the number of atoms to a united atom represenation which is not supported by `charmmlipid2amber.py`.

-The `convert_molecules.py` script developed here enables AA to UA conversion using templates, i.e. the included `charmm_to_gromos.yaml` file, see figure below:
+The `convert_molecules.py` script developed here enables all-atom (AA) to united-atom (UA) conversion using templates, i.e. the included `charmm_to_gromos.yaml` file.
+The code does have checkes in place, but double check your conversions and pay attention to any warning about atom names emitted from grompp!

+This tool also enables conversion of AA ligand pdb files to UA ATB files.
+I.e. if you have done ligand docking in all atom represenation and want to change the atom/residue names of the docked ligand based on ATB files.

 ![](aa_ua_conv.png)